Crime in Latvia: Human trafficking

-Latvia is a source and destination country for men and women trafficked for the purposes of commercial sexual exploitation and forced labor.
-Latvian women have been trafficked to Cyprus, Denmark, Germany, Greece, Italy, the Netherlands, Norway, Spain, and the United Kingdom for commercial sexual exploitation.
-Latvian women and teenage girls have also been trafficked within the country for the same purpose.
-Men and women from Latvia have been trafficked to the United Kingdom for the purpose of forced labor.
-In addition, Latvia may have been a destination country for victims trafficked from Thailand for the purpose of forced labor, and there is also an increasing risk of trafficking of individuals from Ukraine, especially after the beginning of the Russo-Ukrainian War.
-From the period of 2021-2023, 111 victims of human trafficking have been identified by the Latvian government; 16 of them originated from other countries, although the vast majority of them were Latvians.
+Latvia serves as a source and destination country for individuals trafficked for commercial sexual exploitation and forced labor.
+Latvian women have been trafficked to countries such as Cyprus, Denmark, Germany, Greece, Italy, the Netherlands, Norway, Spain, and the United Kingdom for commercial sexual exploitation.
+Internal trafficking of Latvian women and teenage girls for the same purpose also occurs.
+One of the most prominent domestic cases involving sexual exploitation was the Logos Centrs pedophilia case, uncovered in 1999, which involved a catalog of 3,000 minors.
+Additionally, men and women from Latvia have been trafficked to the United Kingdom for forced labor.
+Documented cases also indicate Latvia has been a destination country for victims from Thailand, and there is a growing risk of trafficking targeting individuals from Ukraine, particularly following the escalation of the Russo-Ukrainian War.
+Between 2021 and 2023, 111 victims of human trafficking were identified by the Latvian government; while 16 originated from foreign nations, the vast majority were Latvian nationals.

-The Government of Latvia has, according to the United States Department of State not fully complied with the minimum standards for the elimination of trafficking; however, it has made significant efforts to do so.
-The government has continued to take steps to improve victim assistance by increasing access to government funded protections.
-The government also demonstrated increased efforts to investigate forced labor offenses.
-Latvia ratified the 2000 UN TIP Protocol in May 2004.
+According to the United States Department of State, the Government of Latvia does not fully comply with the minimum standards for the elimination of trafficking, but it has made significant efforts to do so.
+The government has expanded victim assistance programs by increasing access to state-funded protection and rehabilitation services.
+Law enforcement agencies have also increased efforts to investigate forced labor offenses.
+Latvia ratified the UN Trafficking Protocol in May 2004.

-Latvia has demonstrated some efforts to prevent trafficking in persons, such as by taking initial steps to combat sex tourism committed by foreign visitors to the country.
-The Ministry of Family and Children's Affairs has trained professionals in contact with vulnerable populations to advise potential victims of the dangers of trafficking.
-The Latvian government has reported no measures to reduce the demand for commercial sex acts, as of 2008.
+Prevention measures implemented by the Latvian government include initiatives targeting sex tourism.
+The Ministry of Family and Children's Affairs provides specialized training for professionals working with vulnerable populations to help identify trafficking risks.
+However, the Latvian government reported no active measures to reduce the demand for prostitution as of 2008.

-Latvia prohibits all forms of trafficking through Section 154-1 and 154-2 of its Criminal Code, which prescribes penalties of three to 15 years' imprisonment.
-These prescribed penalties are commensurate with penalties prescribed for other grave crimes, such as rape.
-Latvia also uses non-trafficking-related laws to prosecute traffickers.
-At the time of a report made by the United States Department of State, the government was investigating the two cases of potential labor trafficking; however, as of 2008, no one has been prosecuted, convicted, or sentenced for forced labor trafficking.
+Sections 154-1 and 154-2 of the Criminal Code of Latvia prohibit all forms of human trafficking, prescribing penalties ranging from three to 15 years of imprisonment.
+These penalties are comparable with those of other severe crimes, such as rape.
+The government also utilizes non-trafficking-related statutes to prosecute offenders.
+According to U.S. State Department data from 2008, the government was investigating two potential labor trafficking cases, though no formal convictions for forced labor had been made at that time.

-The U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 2 Watchlist" in 2017.
-The country was placed at Tier 2 in 2023, a ranking which it has since maintained in 2024.
-In 2023, the Organised Crime Index gave the country a score of 5 out of 10 for human trafficking, noting that an overall backlog in criminal cases was hampering the fight against this crime.
-The 2022 GRETA report noted that while trafficking previously involved Latvian citizens being moved out of the country, since 2019, there were more non-Latvians been moved into the country (mainly for labor).
+The U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed Latvia on the "Tier 2 Watchlist" in 2017.
+The country was upgraded to Tier 2 in 2023, a ranking it maintained into 2024.
+In 2023, the Organized Crime Index assigned Latvia a score of 5 out of 10 for human trafficking, noting that backlogs in the judicial system hampered anti-trafficking efforts.
+A 2022 GRETA report noted that while trafficking historical trends involved moving Latvian citizens abroad, since 2019 there has been a rise in foreign nationals being trafficked into Latvia, primarily for forced labor.